pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 We could work from that log to let you walk time backward, undoing your last choice, and then the choice before that, and so on

-#### Auto-correct 24-Bit Html Colors

-Presently ...

-We only sometimes allow or require Quotes and Comments near to

-    SetPenColor "FF0000"  # max Red, no Green, no Blue SetPenHighlight "000000"  # no Red, no Green, and no Blue

-We should come clean that up.
-Always let you say FF0000 and 000000 and 00FF00 without Quotes.
-Always let you say #FF0000 and #000000 and #00FF00 with a # Comment afterwards

 ### Easy Bugs